bquijada/Palliser-Airbnb/README.md

 - **Front End**:
   - React (Vite) with TypeScript: Efficient and modern front-end development.
   - Chakra UI: A modular and accessible component library for building delightful user interfaces.
+  - Deployed on Vercel.

 - **Back End**:
   - Python and Flask: Powering the backend infrastructure and handling data retrieval and processing.
   - Google Cloud Datastore: A fully managed NoSQL database for storing and managing application data.
   - Google Cloud Platform: Deployed our backend services for reliable and scalable performance.
+  - Deployed on Google App Engine.

 ## Getting Started